MythicAgents/thanatos/documentation-payload/thanatos/commands/ssh-cat.md

      `Credential`

 #### use ssh agent
  - Option for whether or not to use a connected SSH agent for authentication.
-Tetanus will use the supplied username from the `credentials` parameter but replaces the other fields for the ssh agent.
+Thanatos will use the supplied username from the `credentials` parameter but replaces the other fields for the ssh agent.